RobLevv/stage_arene_ros/TUTO_INFO_README/README_MODIFY.md

 ### 2.2.
 Modify the traffic light

-The traffic light is made of 3 led and a 3D printed base.
-The leds are wired to a board with a CD4007 which consist of 3 NAND gates.
+The traffic light is made of 3 LED and a 3D printed base.
+The LEDs are wired to a board with a CD4007 which consist of 3 NAND gates.
 The board is plugged to the Arduino with 5 wires.
 The 5V and GND pins are plugged to the power supply and 3 signal pins are plugged to the pins of the Arduino.

-Future modification can include a smaller board, colored leds or colored lenses, this could allow to a smaller 3D printed base.
-If the field of view of the cameras used on the turtlebts is widfe enough it is possible to make an aerial traffic light.
+Future modification can include a smaller board, colored LEDs or colored lenses, this could allow to a smaller 3D printed base.
+If the field of view of the cameras used on the turtlebot is wide enough it is possible to make an aerial traffic light.